Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Are there special license plates available to Hawaii veterans and their families?

-Hawaii offers specialty license plates to Hawaii veterans and Hawaii disabled veterans.
-For the same cost as a regular license plate, qualified Hawaii veterans may choose from 10 different distinctive plates.
+Hawaii offers specialty license plates to veterans and disabled veterans.
+For the same cost as a regular license plate, qualified veterans may choose from 10 distinctive plates.

 Does the VA help Hawaii veterans buy their own homes?

-An article in U.S. News & World Report listed Hawaii’s best mortgage lenders as well as mortgage rates in the state, a mortgage calculator, Hawaii home buyer programs, and the best VA home loan mortgage lenders of 2022.
+An article in U.S. News & World Report listed Hawaii’s best mortgage lenders, mortgage rates in the state, a mortgage calculator, Hawaii home buyer programs, and the best VA home loan mortgage lenders.

 MAKE SURE YOU GET ALL THE BENEFITS YOU DESERVE

-If you’ve filed your VA disability claim and have been denied or have received a low rating — or you’re not sure how to get started — reach out to us!
-You served … you deserve.
+If you’ve filed your VA disability claim and have been denied or have received a low rating—or you’re not sure how to get started—reach out to us and schedule your FREE VA Claims Insider Discovery Call!

 About the Author